 What Do I Do After a Breakup?

-Commonly what drowns most people in never ending grief and sorrow is because we try to walk the dark Silk Road alone.
-Talk to your most trusted friend or friends, let them know everything they can be your sister or best friend.
+- Talk to a friend.
+Commonly what drowns most people in never ending grief and sorry is because we try to walk the dark Silk Road alone.
+Talk to your most trusted friend or friends, let them know everything it can be your sister or best friend.
 Believe it or not, you will feel a big sigh of relief as your share the load of the burden with someone else.
 Plus some friends just know the right things to say to comfort and make you feel better.
 Oh did I forget, the hugs… hugs are like cup cakes, always delightful.

+- Get a hobby and go outdoors often.
 Did you know the transitional period of getting over a breakup is longer and more draining if you sulk and cut out yourself from the world?
-Get back out there, get a hobby like swimming, reading a novel or just hang out with your friends, try to make the time about them other than you and before you know it in less than a week the breakup will be like something that happened a year ago.
+Get back out there, get a hobby like swimming, reading a novel or just hang out with your friends, try to make the time about them other than you and before you know it in less than a week your breakup will be like something that happened a year ago.
 Get drunk (sorry but yeah lol), dance like crazy, go on a road trip, make silly jokes, flirt, go to parties, go shopping, drive, go sight seeing and so much more.